Lenostatos/crownsegmentr/README.md

 According to [learncpp.com](https://www.learncpp.com/cpp-tutorial/variable-assignment-and-initialization/), list initialization is the preferred option.
 However, as you can see in the examples, it works a little bit differently for array-like objects like e.g. `std::vector`s or `Rcpp::List`s.
 So if you want to create a vector with a certain size instead of with some elements, you need to use direct initialization instead, e.g. `Rcpp::NumericVector foos( <size of the vector> );` for `Rcpp` vectors.

 #### Constructors with Member Initializer Lists
 Instances (i.e. objects) of a class are initialized by constructors.
 Constructors are basically functions without a return value which internally assign values to the properties of an object.
-According to [learncpp.com](https://www.learncpp.com/cpp-tutorial/constructor-member-initializer-lists/) the most direct way to do these assignments is to use member initializer lists.
-The syntax of these initializers looks like this:
+According to [learncpp.com](https://www.learncpp.com/cpp-tutorial/constructor-member-initializer-lists/), the most direct way to do these assignments is to use member initializer lists.
+The syntax of these initializer lists looks like this:

     some_class (
         <arguments to constructor>